kursadysr/sayman/plan.md

 ## 9. Bug Fixes

 ### A. Loan Payment Duplicate Transaction Fix
-- Added a conditional check (`if (loan.remaining_balance > 0)`) before inserting a transaction record for loan payments in `src/features/loans/loan-details-drawer.tsx`.
+- Initial fix: Added a conditional check (`if (loan.remaining_balance > 0)`) before inserting a transaction record for loan payments in `src/features/loans/loan-details-drawer.tsx` to prevent duplicate debit transactions when a loan's remaining balance reaches zero.
-- This prevents the creation of duplicate debit transactions when a loan's remaining balance reaches zero, ensuring accurate accounting for loan repayments.
+- Follow-up fix: Refactored the `txError` declaration in `src/features/loans/loan-details-drawer.tsx` to be outside the conditional block.
+This ensures `txError` is always accessible, resolving the "txError is not defined" error and allowing proper error handling for transaction creation.

 ---